project-gemmi/gemmi/docs/hkl.rst

   >>> rblock.is_unmerged()
   False

-But it is syntactically correct to have both types of data two tables in one block.
-In such case you can switch with table is used:
+But it is syntactically correct to have both types of data in two tables in one block.
+In such case you can switch which table is used:

 .. doctest::